DietzscheNostoevsky/OCR_Face_Detection_Project/README.md

 ## Libraries Used :
-1. OpenCV
+1. OpenCV : For face detection
-2. PyTessaract
+2. PyTessaract : for Optical Character Recognition
-3. kraken
+3. kraken :
-4. PIL
+4. PIL : Python Image Library, for image manipulation using python.
+OpenCV can deal with PIL image objects and produces a PIL image as output.